hollowsec/ftpcowboy/README.md

 # Clone this repository

-$ git clone git@github.com:lildix/FTPCowboy.git
+$ git clone git@github.com:lildix/ftpcowboy.git

 # Access the script folder in your terminal

-$ cd FTPCowboy
+$ cd ftpcowboy